naturalis/nba-docs/api_services_summary.rst

           * - *HTTP support*
             - GET
           * - *Downloadable collections*
-            - `list of Naturalis collections`_ which are available for download.
+            - :ref:`list of Naturalis collections <list of Naturalis collections>` which are available for download.
 The list is living document.
           * - *Geospatial search*
             - Not available
           * - *Meta parameters*
             - No specific meta parameters are available
           * - *Details*
-            - Request examples are listed in the `specimen collection examples section`_
+            - Request examples are listed in the specimen collection :ref:`specimen collection examples section` section
    * - | **Response**
        |
        | More details in
-       | `specimen collection response section`_
+       | the :ref:`specimen collection response section` section
      - .. list-table::
           :widths: 50 150
           :header-rows: 0